Table of Contents

 DeFi platforms now provide similar functionality with insurance policies, where the user has enough insurance coverage during an unforeseen accident.
 Decentralized insurance can be a way to protect yourself from potential destructing events like failure of smart-contact, hack, and market crashes.

-However, investors in decentralized insurance share the same amount of risks in return for their insurance premium.
-Meanwhile, these platforms have accessible payout methods built under smart-contracts visible to the public to avoid any unclear fine print.
+However, decentralized insurance investors share the same risks in return for their insurance premiums.
+Meanwhile, these platforms have accessible payout methods built under smart contracts visible to the public to avoid any unclear fine print.

-This DeFi use case is typically the first way how digital asset holders gain decentralized finance exposures due to its simplicity.
+Due to its simplicity, this DeFi use case is typically the first-way digital asset holders gain decentralized finance exposures.
 The staking method allows users to help each other join in the network governance of Proof-of-Stake (POS) blockchains using two methods:

 - Through the validator node’s digital asset delegations